Magic-JD/is-fast/README.md

 | **Selectors**           | Extract only specific content from websites.                        |
 | **Styles**              | Define how text should be formatted.                                |
 | **Syntax Highlighting** | Defines how the syntax highlighting should be handled.              |

-## Modifying the Configuration

-To customize styles or add new site selectors, edit your user configuration file and restart the application for changes to take effect.

-If you need to reset to the default configuration, delete the user configuration file and restart the application.

 ---